 Selecting the small machine would disengage the cipher mechanism

-of the H29 and bypass the coding wheels.
+of the H29 and bypass the electric rotors.
 In this position, the

 machine was used as an ordinary electric typewriter.
 Please note